KlajdoQ/CatsAndDogs/README.md

 ## Description

-It is an app for all pet lovers that want to upload their own pets but also scroll through other posts or pictures of dogs and cats.
+This is a social media app for all pet lovers that want to post pictures of their own pets.
+They can like or comment on other posts too.
-It is very easy to use since it doesnt require any sign in yet but thats to come in the future.
+It is very easy to use since it doesnt require any sign in (already working on that)
-Through this app I learned how to use React components, styled components, how to lift/pass state and also how to solve problems the developers way.

 ## Installation

-In order to start the app after opening up the code on your favorite editor , you need to start two json servers.
+In order to start the app after opening up the code on your favorite editor , you need to start two servers.
-- The first command on your terminla is npx json-server --watch db.json
+- After getting to the rails-backend folder - run rails:db migrate db:seed and rails s to start the server
-- The second command would be npx json-server --watch dogFacts.json (sometimes you need to choose another port so just add --port 4000)
+- The second command would be npm start after getting to the react-frontend folder
-- npm start to open it on a new page.

 ## Usage